gokulnair2001/HTMLSwiftKit/README.md

 # HTMLSwiftKit

-HTMLSwiftKit is a Swift based wrapper on HTML that simplifies the creation of static sites, making the process easy and straightforward.
-The kit includes all the essential HTML tags that can be directly used in Swift.

-HTMLSwiftKit aims to convert your Swift written code to HTML, thus making your site generation process easy with Swift and handeling the HTML complexities under the hood.
+HTMLSwiftKit is a Swift framework that simplifies the creation of static sites.
+The kit aims to convert your Swift written code to HTML, thus making your site generation process easy with Swift and handeling the HTML complexities under the hood.
 The goal of HTMLSwiftKit is to enable anyone with basic HTML knowledge to develop websites in Swift.

+It includes all the essential HTML tags that are modifeied as per swift language whhich can be directly used.
+Now start generating your websites using swift.

 # Getting Started